 Development of the CAHPS Health Information Technology Item Set

-The development process for the CAHPS Health Information Technology (HIT) Item Set included several steps:
+The development process for the CAHPS Health Information Technology Item Set included several steps:

 Literature review.
-The CAHPS team completed a literature review of interactions between HIT, health care providers, and patients.
+The CAHPS team completed a literature review of interactions between health IT, health care providers, and patients.

 Focus groups.
-The CAHPS team conducted focus groups with HIT users.
+The CAHPS team conducted focus groups with health IT users.
 The goals of the focus group sessions were to explore:

 - What health care functions are important to patients;

-- How patients view HIT’s role in facilitating those functions;
+- How patients view health IT’s role in facilitating those functions;

-- What patients believe they are able to report on regarding HIT; and
+- What patients believe they are able to report on regarding health IT; and

-- What patients regard as the most important roles for HIT in a physician practice.
+- What patients regard as the most important roles for health IT in a physician practice.

 Item inventory.
 Based on the expert meeting, literature review, and focus groups, the grantees developed an inventory of items, sorted them by domains, and set priorities for the domains.
 Those priorities determined which items were selected for cognitive testing.

 Site interviews.
-The team conducted in-depth interviews with health plans and providers that use HIT.
-The interviews explored issues around electronic and personal health record architecture, functions, and enrollment.
+The team conducted in-depth interviews with health plans and providers that use health IT.
+The interviews explored issues around electronic and personal health record architecture, functions most frequently used by providers and patients, and the percentage of patients registered to use personal health records.

 Cognitive testing.
-The items were cognitively tested with consumers to ensure that they can accurately understand and interpret the questions and response options.
-After two rounds of cognitive testing, the team incorporated the findings into an item set that can be used for testing on a larger scale.
+The draft items were cognitively tested with consumers to ensure that they can accurately understand and interpret the questions and response options.
+After two rounds of cognitive testing, the team incorporated the findings into an item set that was used for field testing.

 Composite label testing.
 The composite measure labels were tested with consumers to ensure that consumers understood the labels correctly.